-Nursing classes are conducted on the Mississippi College campus in Cockroft Hall and the Nursing Skills Center.
+Nursing classes are conducted on the Mississippi College campus in Cockroft Hall, the Nursing Skills Center, and at Camp Garaway.
 The clinical portions of the nursing courses utilize a variety of hospitals and agencies in the Jackson area.
 Students may also elect learning experiences in other localities within the United States or abroad.